 Joanne Grassi, BA, Pan America, TMI

 Joanne was born and raised in Woodbridge, Ontario, and has a BA in psychology from York University.
 Joanne found her passion for Montessori education in 2002 as an Assistant at Maple Montessori School.
 She obtained her Casa training from Pan American and taught for 5 years before deciding to further her Montessori training, receiving her Elementary qualifications from TMI.
 She loves her students who teach her so much and provide priceless memories.
-She and her daughter live in Caledon.
+She and her daughter, who currently attends Clanmore, live in Caledon.

 Lauren MacKenzie, BA, GDE, M.Ed., AMI